 First off, thank you for choosing me to take your newborn photos!
-Newbie baby shoots are my absolute favourite photo sessions, as they combine the things I love most about photography with another passion of mine – little ones!
-Long before I dreamt of a career in photography, I worked at a Nursery School, where I focused on infant care & early childhood development.
-My years of experience in child care are definitely a huge advantage when it come to photographing newborns, as this is rather a specialised job.
+Newbie baby shoots are my absolute favourite photo sessions.
+I’ve always had a passion for little ones, and I treasured having the opportunity to photograph all my friend’s babies when they were born.
+I have several years of experience in child care which I feel is definitely very important when it come to photographing newborns, as this is rather a specialised job.
 Just because someone is a great photographer, does not mean that they are qualified to do your newborn session.
-I’m my opinion, infant care experience is an absolute must for anyone who’s going to be handling your precious newborn.
+Infant care experience is an absolute must for anyone who’s going to be handling your delicate newborn.

 What types of newborn shoots do you offer?

-Lifestyle shoots are very relaxed & natural.
+My newborn shoots are very relaxed & natural.
 The idea is to capture unposed moments & interactions between family members.
-Throughout such a shoot, I will however guide you, making suggestions on how to sit, stand, hold baby, etc.
+Little details, cuddles, feedings, and the essence of your family.
+Throughout the session, I will however guide you, making suggestions on how to sit, stand, hold baby, etc.

 Where should I have my shoot?

-This is a very convenient & comfortable option.
-If you decide to do the shoot in your home, your bedroom can be a great place to do the photos, provided that it is well-lit with natural light from windows.
+Unless you’re doing a fresh 48, I would definately recommend having your baby’s first photos done in your own home.
+It is both convenient & comfortable.
+Your bedroom can be a great place to do the photos, provided that it is well-lit with natural light from windows.
 If it is not a very light space, another room may be best.
 Having plain, neutral coloured bedding is best, although not a must.
 Another good room in the house is the baby’s nursery.

 You may feel dubious about having a shoot in your home, especially after you have just had a baby, life is upside down, and the house is a mess.
 Don’t worry!
 I understand!
 This is perfectly normal.
 All I need is one clutter-free area, the room where the shoot will be done.
 If I move anything, I’ll put it back in place.
 Your only job is to relax & enjoy yourself.

 The earlier the better.
-It is generally accepted that the newborn shoot is best done during the first seven – ten days of your baby’s life.
+It is best done during the first five – seven days of your baby’s life.
 Why is this so?

-For the first few days, baby is still very flexible, and can be easily & safely moulded into all those cute positions you see in newborn photos.
-After his first week, it becomes increasingly difficult to get him to stay put in a pose without him squirming about.
+For the first few days, baby is still very flexible, and can be easily & safely molded into cute positions without any discomfort.
+After his first week, it becomes increasingly difficult to get him to stay put in a pose without him squirming about & waking himself up.

 It is important to book your newborn shoot well in advance to make sure that you will get a spot during your baby’s first few days.
-If for some reason you are unable to do your baby’s newbie session during his first ten days, don’t stress, we can still have a beautiful session.
+If for some reason you are unable to do your baby’s newbie session during his first week, don’t stress, we can still have a beautiful session!